jamestejada/weekend/README.md

 - Threading [`thread`, `threading`] - using multi-threading to improve performance (for machines that are not using their full processing capacity)

+- Verify [`verify`] - verify hashes of downloaded files and audio lengths of processed files and outputs the names of these files to the shell.

 ## [Setting Up Automatic Execution Using Cron Jobs](#capradio-weekend-programming-bot)